IZ7BOJ/direwolf_webstat/README.md

 Installing and using

+Update your system:

+    sudo apt-get update && sudo apt-get upgrade

+Install a lightweight webserver:

+    sudo apt-get install lighttpd

+Install PHP and enable the required modules:

+If you use a Raspian Wheezy and Raspbian Jessie use:

+    sudo apt-get install php5-common php5-cgi php5

+If you use a Raspian Stretch or Raspbian Buster use:

+    sudo apt-get install php7.3-common php7.3-cgi php

-For installation just copy all files to the webistes folder in your WWW server directory.
-Make sure it supports PHP.
+then just copy all files to the webistes folder in your WWW server directory.

 To configure, open config.php file with some text editor.